Nick-G-Horvath/Nick-G-Horvath.github.io/_posts/2020-2-15-childhood-obesity-risk-factors.md

 ![_config.yml]({{ site.baseurl }}/_images/posts/youth-obesity/Q4_alg_performance_division.png)

+Now we're getting close to 70% accuracy in predicting our two health outcomes.
+It seems that while the associated risk factors we identified are somewhat correlated with obesity rates, they aren't sufficient for predicting them with high accuracy.

 # Summary
 Just by considering the associated risk factors (not the year, state, grade, gender, or race/ethnicity), we can achieve a little above 60% accuracy.